vic-ma/howtodismantle.github.io/_posts/2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.md

 ## The configuration

-The ET-2254 comes with a web interface that offers a wide variety of functions for configuring the device's behavior and connections.
+The ET-2254 comes with a web interface that lets us configure the device's behavior and connections.
 In our case, we're interested in doing three things:
-* Configure MQTT
+* Configure MQTT.
-* Get the input signal for a physical button
+* Get the input signal for a physical button.
 * Send an output signal to switch on a traffic light.

 First, we go to the **I/O Settings** tab.
 There, we define which pins are for input and which are for output.
 For our example, we'll use half-and-half.
 So, we define the pins `D0` to `D7` as output, and the rest as input.

 ![image](/assets/2024-08-06/020.png)

 Next, we go to the **MQTT** tab and connect the device to an MQTT broker.
-We set the broker to `test.mosquitte.org` and set the main topic name to `dismantle/`.
+We set the broker to `test.mosquitto.org` and set the main topic name to `dismantle/`.
 All MQTT message exchanges happen under this main topic.

 ![image](/assets/2024-08-06/030.png)